 She was brilliant.
 She was beautiful.
-She was my most faithful of companions.
-Now as I peered out through the steamed-up glass, it seemed I was losing her for good.
+She was my most faithful of companions and her name was Rover.
+Now as I peered out through the fogged-up glass, it seemed I was losing her for good.
 I remember that fateful day I first brought her home with me.
 Everything about her seemed so pure, clean and new.
 I loved the way she looked… the way she smelled… that certain style that only she possessed.

 They say you can’t buy love, but the 500 quid I paid for her never felt so right, nor so good.
 At first, I planned on only using her for awhile.
 You know, merely as a cheap means to get around.
 But then things got much more serious.
 I became attached and I didn’t want to lose her.
 I seriously considered even bringing her back to the States with me; and I probably would’ve if everything hadn’t just sort of fallen apart.

 She had been mine for only a month when I first began noticing her condition starting to deteriorate.
-It all happened as we were returning from a romantic drive from the White Cliffs of Dover.
-First it was only a mere hiccup or sputter; but nothing to really warrant too much concern.
+It all happened as we were returning from a romantic drive from the White Cliffs of Dover. to my home in Godmanchester, Cambridgeshire.
+First it was merely a hiccup or sputter and but nothing to really warrant too much concern.

 White Cliffs of Dover